-For more information, see Advanced guide to capital gains tax concessions for small business 2011-12 (NAT 3359).
+For more information, see the Advanced guide to capital gains tax concessions for small business 2012-13.

-EXAMPLE: Aggregated turnover
+Example: aggregated turnover

 When Lana is working out her aggregated turnover, she includes:

 - Max's turnover because Max is Lana's affiliate - Maxaco's turnover because she is connected to the company through her affiliate (Max).